traefik/traefik/docs/content/middlewares/ratelimit.md

 ### `average`

-`average` is the maximum rate, by default in requests by second, allowed from a given source.
+`average` is the maximum rate, by default in requests per second, allowed from a given source.

 It defaults to `0`, which means no rate limiting.